 Of course, there are safety concerns associated with cycling.
 Sadly, the Albuquerque Journal reported in 2015 that Albuquerque is the 2nd deadliest state for bicyclists.
 The reason can be partially related to New Mexico’s high rates of substance abuse.
 New road construction, specifically for the ART Project will increase safety concerns for cyclists.

-Whether riding on off-road trails or within the city, riders are encouraged to wear helmets, reflective gear and lighting if biking at night.
-If you or a loved one have been injured in a bicycle related injury, you may be entitled to compensation.
-Keller & Keller’s experienced team of Albuquerque attorneys have helped hundreds of clients injured while traveling on their bicycle.
-Contact us today for a free consultation.
+Whether riding on off-road trails or within the city, riders are encouraged to wear helmets, reflective gear, and lighting if biking at night.
+If you or a loved one have been injured in a bicycle-related injury, you may be entitled to compensation.
+Keller & Keller’s experienced team of Albuquerque personal injury attorneys has helped hundreds of clients injured while traveling on their bicycles.